 Visit a coffee plantation

 Coffee is one of Puerto Rico’s main exports and has been a big part of the local culture for 150 years.
-Coffee plantations, or haciendas, are spread out throughout the island and are located in the mountains since coffee grows best at an elevation.
-You might be able to book a tour through your hotel but you otherwise have to drive there.
-It’s a bit of a trek but so worth getting to the source of this most delicious beverage if you’re a coffee lover.
-You can witness the entire process from planting to harvesting to processing and roasting.
-Keep in mind that harvest season runs from October through December and is the best time to visit.
-You can also learn more about Puerto Rican coffee by visiting the Museo del Café in Ciales.
+Coffee plantations, or haciendas, are spread throughout the island’s mountains.
+You might be able to book a tour through your hotel, but you can also drive there.
+It’s a bit of a trek, but so worth it if you’re a coffee lover.
+You can witness the entire process from planting to harvesting, processing, and roasting.
+Keep in mind that harvest season runs from October through December.

 Dive and snorkel